mdestaubin/kobotoolbox.org/_posts/2019-02-28-Documenting Attacks on Health Care in Syria.md

 PHR began using KoBoToolbox as its primary data collection tool for this project in 2018, and within a year of being implemented, KoBoToolbox has already proven to greatly simplify PHR's existing data collection and reporting workflow.
 Before making the switch, PHR's data was divided into at least 10 different datasets, due to various people over the years working on the project and collecting data in different ways and formats.

-With help from someone on the KoBo team, PHR migrated and integrated all of their existing data into one unified dataset.
+PHR migrated and integrated all of their existing data into one unified dataset, which was then imported to KoBoToolbox.
 Having only one dataset has made it much easier for the team to reference and review all of their data, which has also naturally cleaned and standardized the data in the process.

-Going forward all new data entries are being collected and added to the unified dataset using KoBoToolbox.
+After the migration, all new data entries are being collected and added to the unified dataset using KoBoToolbox's web form.
 This not only has greatly simplified the work flow, data management, onboarding, and other aspects of the project, it has provided PHR with an easy framework and user interface to input complex and multi-layered data points.

+After the initial data input from analysts, several PHR experts verify each attack report, adding comments to and changing its status as needed.
+This is done directly within the table view.
+From there, data is exported as needed for further analysis—and to update the widely-used interactive map (see above).

 #### Links